How clinical trials get approval

 Other checks

-The research team may also need to get the go ahead from other groups as well as an ethics committee.
+The research team may also need to get approval from other groups as well as an ethics committee.
 This depends on the type of trial.

-For example, a trial may use scans or treatment that would expose people to more radiation than they would have had otherwise.
+For example, a trial may use scans or treatment that would expose people to more radiation than normal.
 In this case, the team must get a certificate from a specialist committee to give them permission to do this.

 Trial authorisation

-All clinical trials of medicines and studies on medical devices also need to be authorised by the Medicines and Healthcare Products Regulatory Agency (MHRA).
+All clinical trials involving medicines and medical devices need approval from the Medicines and Healthcare Products Regulatory Agency (MHRA).
 This is called Clinical Trial Authorisation (CTA).

 Hospital approval

-Each hospital that wants to take part in the trial has to get approval from their NHS Research and Development (R and D) department.
+Each hospital that wants to take part in the trial needs approval from its NHS Research and Development (R and D) department.
 You may hear this called site specific assessment (SSA).

 This assessment makes sure that the hospital has the staff, time, equipment and expertise to carry out the trial safely.
 The R and D department also look at other trials already running at the hospital.
 They may not want to run two trials recruiting similar patients, for example.

-Once the R and D department has given permission for the hospital to run the trial, the trial team will arrange training for the hospital staff.
+Once approved, the trial team will arrange training for the hospital staff.
 This could be online or in person and should include anyone involved with the trial.
 This includes doctors, research nurses, pharmacists and radiographers.

 Once everyone is familiar with the trial and all the approvals are in place, they can start recruiting patients.